Tuberamesh/Influencer-Marketing-ROI-/README.md

 ## Tech Stack

-* HTML5
+- HTML5
-* CSS3
+- CSS3
-* JavaScript
+- JavaScript
-* Chart.js
+- Chart.js

 ---

 ## Development Approach

-This project was built using a modern AI-assisted development workflow to accelerate dashboard structuring and UI prototyping, while maintaining manual control over analytics logic, KPI storytelling, and visualization decisions.
+This dashboard was developed using an AI-assisted frontend workflow for rapid UI prototyping, while all KPI selection, analytical storytelling, business interpretation, and dashboard structuring decisions were manually designed.

 ---